xuchunyang/swap-regions.el/README.md

 ## Introduction

-This package provides a `swap-regions' command to swap (and replace) two region of text.
+This package provides a `swap-regions` command to swap (and replace) two regions of text.

 ## Screenshot